 Complete the step-by-step tutorial below to learn more about editing images in the WordPress Media Library.

-Editing Images In The WordPress Media Library: Step-By-Step Tutorial
+Editing Images In The WordPress Media Library: Tutorial

 Once an image is uploaded to the WordPress Media Library, you can perform a number of basic editing functions, as you will see shortly.